... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 Dehisced Surgical Wound

-The dehisced surgical wound requires a thorough assessment of cavities or structures involved, as well as presence of foreign bodies, infection and/or necrotic tissue.
+The dehisced surgical wound requires a thorough assessment of cavities or structures involved, as well as checking for the presence of foreign bodies, infection and/or necrotic tissue.
 Once these parameters have been considered, an aim can be set.

 Removal of necrotic tissue and management of infection is paramount to move on to the